 How to reduce your car insurance costs

 Quite rightly, car insurance is not a product that drivers can choose to do without.
 Because of this, it means that companies can charge you a fortune.
-As I’m sure many of you are aware, due to a change in legislation, our policies are due to increase in cost.
+As I’m sure many of you are aware, due to a change in legislation, our policies have increased in cost over the last few years.

 If you only take one piece of information from this post, then remember this.
 NEVER, and I mean NEVER automatically renew your car insurance.
 Nearly every insurance company will automatically renew your contract for “your convenience”.
 Loosely translated this means they hope you can’t be bothered to change so they’ll charge you extra.
 Even if you think your renewal price is decent, check around.

 Try out as many comparison websites as you can.
 Usually, it will take around 15 minutes for each.
-If you’ve used the site before and none of your details have changed, it could take less than 5.
-Make sure you have all your details on hand – such as vehicle details (obviously), and any previous accidents you may have had – including dates.
-Not putting these in could cause your insurance to be invalid which could lead to a whole world of pain!
+If you’ve used the site before and none of your details has changed, it could take less than 5.
+Make sure you have all your details on hand – such as vehicle details (obviously) and any previous accidents you may have had – including dates.
+Not putting these in could cause your insurance to be invalid, leading to a whole world of pain!

 Also, remember to check cashback sites too.
-Be warned though that in the past I have been given a quote by a company and found that they offered cashback for £50.
-So I then went for a quote through the cashback site, only to find it was £50 more expensive!
+Be warned though that I have been given a quote by a company and found that they offered cashback for £50.
+So I then went for a quote through the cashback site, only to find it £50 more expensive!